analogdevicesinc/aditof_sdk/cmake/readme.md

 # 3D Time of Flight : cmake

 #### Overview
-This folder contains helper cmake in files for the project and also config files for other cmake projects to use in order to find the SDK.
+This folder contains helper cmake.in files for the project and also config files for other cmake projects to use in order to find the SDK.

 #### Using the CMake build system
 In order to build the SDK with cmake, we first need to have all the dependencies installed: glog, protobuf, libwebsockets ( [Check instructions for your system](https://github.com/analogdevicesinc/aditof_sdk/tree/master/doc) ).